steveklewis/cog-funcs/cog_funcs_are_functional.md

 # Cognitive Functions Are Functional

+> By the word function I understand the unity of the act of arranging diverse representations under one common representation.
+Immanuel Kant

 In this essay I would like to examine the structure of Cognitive Functions.
 Cognitive Functions, first formulated by Carl Jung.
 In particular, I would like to clarify the relationship between Judging Functions, and Perceiving Functions.
 In so doing we should be able to see the inner workings of what makes up a Judging Function and a Perceiving Function.
 Cognitive Functions are not just categories that allow us to see the patterns within the world.
 They have a particular relationship to each other, and understanding that relationship allows us to appreciate what they actually do for us.

 Cognitive Functions have an important word in their name: function.
 Cognitive Functions are functional.
 They behave like functions.
 What is a function?
 Let's go back to our basic math: